barbara-mayfield/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+  Relational Databases manage our database, SQL is the language we write it in.

 - [ ] Why do tables need a `primary key`?
+  Tables need a `primary key` because it is the way we have access our table rows.

 - [ ] What is the name given to a table column that references the primary key on another table.
+  Foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+  To have a many to many relationship we need an intermediary table.

 ## Minimum Viable Product